spread-ai/docs-comments/docs/module-2/understanding-spread-information-architecture.md

 answer: Changesets are collections of data and datasets and the data that you import in the EI Graph
 answer: Changesets are immutable and datasets change with every addition to the data
 answer: Datasets are created every time you add or remove data, changesets need to be defined as a save point
-answer-correct: Datasets are versions of changesets
+answer-correct: Changesets are versions of datasets
 content:
 <p></p>
 <?/quiz?>